Session title: Assessment and the Art of Lazy Teaching

 ‘Assessment and the Art of Lazy Teaching’ is a training session aimed at helping to resolve these issues.
 It will introduce you to wide range of formative assessment strategies, all of which require learners to work differently rather than teachers to work harder.
 If you would like a bigger bag of tricks that will make your life easier and turn your learners into independent, expert learners, then this could be just the session you’re looking for.

-- use their understanding of the Fifty Shades of Assessment to select appropriate informative assessment strategies for different types of lesson.
+- use their understanding of the Fifty Shades of Assessment* to select appropriate formative assessment strategies for different types of lesson

-- review current lesson plans and, where necessary, add new informative assessment strategies.
+- review their current lesson plans and, where necessary, add new informative assessment strategies.

 These outcomes should also enable delegates to: